ln-markets/docs.lnmarkets.com/src/step/README.md

 We want to demystify options trading and make them accessible to all.
 That’s why we have made the following choices:
 - You can only buy options.
 If you’re a bull, buy calls, if you’re a bear, buy puts.
-- They are 24-hour options: they expire 1 day after opening the position.
+- They are 24-hour options: they expire 1 day after opening the position (you can close them at any time before expiry).
-- There are two strikes for calls (two next thousands up) and for puts (two next thousands down).
+- There are 3 strikes for calls (next thousand down and 2 next thousands up) and for puts (next thousand up and two next thousands down).
 - As with futures you have to pay a margin to open the option contract (which corresponds to the option premium).
 - For the delivery at expiry, you can choose cash delivery (PL of the option) or physical delivery: you get a futures contract running for the given strike.